fsprojects/Paket/docs/content/template-files.md

 A files block looks like this:

     [lang=batchfile]
     files
-	    from relative/to/template/file
-	    to folder/in/nupkg
+	    relative/to/template/file ==> folder/in/nupkg
-	    from second/thing/to/pack
-	    to folder/in/nupkg
+	    second/thing/to/pack ==> folder/in/nupkg

-If the from line specifies the path to a file, that file will be copied into the folder in the to line.
-If it refers to a directory, the contents of the directory will be copied into the to folder.
+If the source part refers to a file then it is copied into the target directory.
+If it refers to a directory, the contents of the directory will be copied into the target folder.
+If you omit the target folder, then the source is copied into the `lib` fodler of the package.

 There is currently no support for wild cards, exclusion filters or renaming during copying.